 Dragon Soft is committed to protecting your privacy.
 You can visit most pages on our site without giving us any information about yourself.
-But sometimes we do need information to provide services that you request, and this privacy statement explains data collection and use in those situations.
-This privacy statement applies to this blog only; it does not apply to other online or offline Dragon Soft sites, products or services.
+But sometimes we do need the information to provide services that you request, and this privacy statement explains data collection and use in those situations.
+This privacy statement applies to this blog only; it does not apply to other online or offline Dragon Soft sites, products, or services.

 To better protect your privacy we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
 To make this notice easy to find, we make it available on our homepage and at every point where personally identifiable information may be requested.

 When visiting this blog, you can express an opinion, vote in polls, subscribe to one of our services, or download information.

 In the course of these various offerings, we often seek to collect from you various forms of personal information.
 Examples of the types of personally identifiable information that may be collected on these pages include name, e-mail address, IP address, language preferences, browser type, and related environment.

 At certain parts of some of our sites, only persons who provide us with the requested personally identifiable information will be able to participate in the site’s activities and offerings.

 We may ask you when we need information that personally identifies you (personal information) or allows us to contact you.
 Generally, this information is requested when you are registering before entering a comment.
 Personal information collected by this site is limited to e-mail address, language, country, or location, but may include other information when needed to provide a service you requested.

 This information is purely used to analyze, administer content and protect other visitors to the site.
 Most importantly, any recorded IP addresses are not linked to personally identifiable information.